tlglovewf/LeGO-LOAM-BOR/README.md

 The purpose of this fork (for the time being) is **not** to modify and/or improve the original algorithm.

-Please do not submit to this repository any issue related to the algorithm, since we are focusing on the software implementation.

-# I am not maintaing this anymore

-I don't want to maintain this.
-I hope people find it useful, but I am not acdepting Issues nor Pull Requests.
+**I am not going to maintain this anymore.
+I hope people find it useful, but I am not replying to any Issues or question**.

 Fork it and have fun.

 # About the original LeGO-LOAM
 This repository contains code for a lightweight and ground optimized lidar odometry and mapping (LeGO-LOAM) system for ROS compatible UGVs.